Team AckoNov 20, 2023

 Prospective and existing policyholders can find it cumbersome to navigate their way out of the complex maze of health insurance jargon.
 This is where digital health insurance steps in.
 They are making health insurance a lot simpler and accessible for the general public.
 Slowly and steadily things are changing.
 However, educating yourself with basic terminology will always be handy while making an informed decision while choosing the right policy and a suitable insurer.

 It is suggested to research an insurance company’s service quotient, social medial reviews, and Claim Settlement Ratio (CSR) before making a purchase decision.
-People also speak with friends and family, and compare policies online to find the best deal.
+People also speak with friends and family, and compare health policies online to find the best deal.
 But there’s one more parameter that is often not looked at – the Incurred Claims Ratio (ICR).

 Read ahead to know what Incurred Claims Ratio means and the difference between Incurred Claim Ratio and Claim Settlement Ratio.